Pinoccio/pinoccio-examples/custom-bootstraps/servo/README.md

 Enter these functions in the Arduino IDE, or in [Pinoccio HQ](http://hq.pinocc.io), to see some cool stuff happen.

+In order for these to work, you'll first need to initialize the timer that controls the servo:
+`timer3.initialize(20000);`

+I recommend putting this in the startup function, along with any other setup functions you want to run, so that it will run every time the Scout boots up:
+`function startup { timer3.initialize(20000); }`

 ####Basic positioning

 `function tt { timer3.pwm(3, arg(1)); };`